 BIOGRAPHY & ARTISTIC STEP

 Passionate about drawing since her childhood, Mirabelle starts painting using watercolor, in 2003.
-With this medium, were born many works, the "moving bodies" mostly inspired by dance.
+With this medium, where born many works, the "moving bodies" mostly inspired by dance.

-"However, I was missing something I did not really identified: relief and texture, freedom of movement ..."
+''However, I was missing something such as relief and texture, freedom of movement...''

 MiraBelle get delivered from the technique itself by breaking with a codified style to reach a more informal pattern where gesture and textures prevail.